Hours of Operation

 We ask that you refrain from talking on the phone while in the galleries and place your phone on silent.

-We also encourage you to use either your own mobile device or one of the available iPads at the visitor services desk to take advantage of our free multimedia TAP tours.
-If you have any questions about photography or these tours, ask at the visitor services desk.
+We also encourage you to use either your own mobile device or one of the available iPads at the visitor services desk to take advantage of our free multimedia TAP tours and online brochures.
+If you have any questions about photography or these tours, ask at the Welcome Desk.

 - Professional and Commercial Photography